nazhanshaberi/CPP-Codes/README.md

 # CPP-Codes
-An initiative from several Malaysian's higher education students to contribute together their C++ script for education where the newbie could self-learning the concept and working principle of this programming language.
+Initiative to provide C++ script for education where the newbie could self-learning the concept and the working principle of C++ programming language.

  We also highly encourage anyone to collabs with this repisotory.